 Fort Davis National Historic Site

 After the Civil War, Fort Davis was reinstated and expanded starting in 1867.
-In 1891, the fort was ordered abandoned.
+In 1891, the fort was abandoned.
 In 1961 it was authorized as a National Park site.

 What to do at Fort Davis National Historic Site